home j h h l . n e t home

 • echo changes the length and intensity of the echo effect. sliding to the right will make space the echos out further.

-• the touch assignment toggle button is the least simple control. when it shows three vertical dots (create), every touch will always try to start a new voice. when it shows a circle with a dot in it (follow), when you touch close to an existing circle, it will control its corresponding voice, instead of creating a new one.
+• the touch assignment toggle button is the least simple control. when it shows three vertical dots (create) (create mode), every touch will always try to start a new voice. when it shows a circle with a dot in it (follow) (select mode), when you touch close to an existing circle, it will control its corresponding voice, instead of creating a new one.

 • the scale picker lets you change the following: